RANKED! The 10 best English managers in football right now

 Promotion to the Championship was secured in emphatic fashion in his first full season at the club, coining an attractive, free-flowing style of football rarely seen in the lower tiers of English football.

-Back-to-back promotions saw the Tractor Boys reach the Premier League for over 20 years, turning down interest from Manchester United and Chelsea as his plucky Ipswich side continue to impress in the early stages of this season.
+Back-to-back promotions saw the Tractor Boys reach the Premier League for the first time in over 20 years, with McKenna getting admiring looks from Manchester United and Chelsea in their boss in the process.

 3. Sean Dyche